ss222yw/PHP-Projekt/README.md

 PHP-Projekt
 ===========
-För installation av databasen gå till data -> Documents -> README och läs mer där!
+For installation of the database go to data -> README And read more there!

-Tillgång till applikationen http://www.sahibsahib.com/
+Access to the application http://www.sahibsahib.com/

 Sahib Sahib ud 13 LNU